-Paul Iredale, 49, of Lascelles Terrace, Eastbourne, pleaded guilty to failing to provide a specimen of breath for analysis when required to do so by police under the Road Traffic Act 1988.
-The offence took place at Eastbourne on June 4.
-Sentencing was adjourned for reports to be prepared.
-He was released on unconditional bail.
-Magistrates made an interim driving disqualification.
+Glen Goodey, 30, of Borders Lane, Etchingham, pleaded guilty to failing to provide a specimen of breath for analysis when required to do so by police under the Road Traffic Act 1988.
+The offence took place at Eastbourne on March 7.
+He was fined £1,166 and banned from driving for two years.